bluecaret/carettab/README.md

 ## Explanation of permissions:

-- **Storage:** Used to store your settings.
+- **Storage**: Used to store your settings in the browser's storage area.
-- Replace the page you see when opening a new tab: Used to replace the New Tab page with this extension.
+- **Replace the page you see when opening a new tab**: Used to replace the New Tab page with this extension.
+- **This extension can read and change your data on sites**: The sites listed with this permission are used to retrieve data for CaretTab to function.
+- **https://extensionpay.com/***: This is the payment provider CaretTab users.
+It is required to allow payments for Premium Access to work.
+- **https://fonts.googleapis.com/***: The fonts available in the extension are from Google Fonts; this URL is where the fonts are loaded from.
+- **https://dtfv5mvrx9.execute-api.us-west-2.amazonaws.com/***: This is an Amazon Web Services server that CaretTab accesses to retrieve various data such us API access for weather among other data.
+Data is only ever retrieved from this address, never sent.
+- (Optional) **https://developer.sepush.co.za/***: Used to retrieve data for the Loadshedding widget.
-- (Optional) **Read the icons of the websites you visit:** Used to display the favicons (logos) of the website you add to your bookmarks bar or quick links.
+- (Optional) **Read the icons of the websites you visit**: Used to display the favicons (logos) of the website you add to your quick links.
-- (Optional) **Read a list of your most frequently visited websites:** Used to display the "most visited" menu on the bookmarks bar or quick links, when enabled.
+- (Optional) **Read a list of your most frequently visited websites**: Used to display the "most visited" menu on the quick links widget, when enabled.
-- (Optional) **Read and change your bookmarks:** Used to display your bookmarks on a bookmarks bar, when enabled.
+- (Optional) **Read and change your bookmarks**: Used to display your browser bookmarks on the quick links widget, when enabled.

 ## Install